ESPN BET Promo Code ROTO Nets New App Users $250 in Bonus Bets

 ESPN BET launched over a month ago and sports bettors new to the app can still get a lucrative welcome bonus using the ESPN BET Promo Code ROTO.
-Predicted to be one of the best online sports betting sites in the country, anyone who signs up for a new account will get an exclusive $250 welcome offer (in the form of five $50 bonus bets).
+Hailed as one of the best online sports betting sites in the country, anyone who signs up for a new account will get an exclusive $250 welcome offer (in the form of five $50 bonus bets) up until December 31st of this year.

 "Bet Anything" With ESPN BET Promo Code ROTO on Just About Any Game